 The purpose of this briefing note is to set out the Office for Students' (OfS's) approach to disruption for students caused by industrial action at registered providers.

-It does not impose new requirements beyond those set out in the regulatory framework.
-Instead, it highlights particular existing regulatory requirements that providers should consider when addressing the disruption of industrial action.
+The content of this briefing note will be familiar to providers, as we are reiterating many of the points made in our November 2021 briefing, bringing these up to date following the publication of our new quality and standards conditions.1 This briefing does not impose new requirements beyond those set out in the regulatory framework.2 Instead, it highlights particular existing regulatory requirements that providers should consider when addressing the disruption of industrial action.
 It also summarises providers' obligations under consumer protection law.

 We expect providers to take all reasonable steps to avoid or limit disruption to students.
 We also expect providers to make up for any teaching time or learning that students lose.
-For example, providers might make up for lost teaching time later in the academic year or offer full or partial fee refunds.
+For example, providers might offer full or partial fee refunds or ensure that all lost teaching time is made up without detriment to students.
 Any changes made to examinations or other assessments should not disadvantage students, while also maintaining standards.
 Providers should communicate regularly and clearly with students to ensure they understand the impact that disruption will have on their studies and the steps being taken to mitigate the impact of any disruption.

-In the event of significant industrial action, the OfS will use its public communications channels to ensure that students understand their rights and the options available to them to resolve any issues.
+The OfS will use its public communications channels to ensure that students understand their rights and the options available to them to resolve any issues.